Skywalker family: Padmé Amidala

-Padmé Amidala (portrayed by Natalie Portman) is the wife of Anakin Skywalker, the mother of Luke Skywalker and Leia Organa, the daughter-in-law of Shmi Skywalker, the mother-in-law of Han Solo, and the maternal grandmother of Ben Solo.
+Padmé Amidala (portrayed by Natalie Portman) is married to Anakin Skywalker, the mother of Luke Skywalker and Leia Organa, the daughter-in-law of Shmi Skywalker, the mother-in-law of Han Solo, and the maternal grandmother of Ben Solo.
 She served as Queen of Naboo, and later as a Senator for her planet.
 She does not use the Force like most members of the Skywalker family.
 Her closest friend in the Senate was Senator Bail Organa.
 She reconnected and fell in love with Anakin Skywalker after he was assigned to protect her from an assassination attempt, and secretly married him shortly after the Battle of Geonosis.
 Three years later, she reveals to Anakin that she is pregnant and plans to raise their child on Naboo.
 She realizes that Anakin has started to have nightmares of her dying in childbirth and assures him that it was just a dream and that it won't happen.
 After Anakin turned to the dark side and massacred the Jedi at the Jedi Temple, she was told by Anakin that the Jedi had taken over the Republic.
 Obi-Wan arrives and asks Padmé about her husband's whereabouts and informs her that he has turned to the dark side.
 Padmé accuses Obi-Wan of lying and doesn't believe that Anakin would kill younglings.
 Obi-Wan states that Anakin is the father of Padmé's child and sets off to find him.
-Padmé tracks Anakin, now Darth Vader, to Mustafar and tries to persuade him to abandon the dark side, but Vader refuses and force chokes her unconscious when Obi-Wan arrives.
+Padmé tracks Anakin, now Darth Vader, to Mustafar and tries to persuade him to abandon the dark side, but Anakin refuses, and Force chokes her unconscious when Obi-Wan arrives.
 Padmé gives birth to her children shortly after the first Empire Day, whom she calls Luke and Leia.
-Padmé tells Obi-Wan that she believes there is still good left in Vader, before passing away.
-During her funeral, her body was altered to make her appear still pregnant.
-Obi-Wan and Yoda decided to separate the children in order to keep them hidden from Darth Vader.
+Padmé tells Obi-Wan that she believes there is still good left in Anakin, before dying.
+She was given a state funeral on her home planet of Naboo.
+Obi-Wan and Yoda decided to separate the children to keep them hidden from Darth Vader.